regebro/BigBad3/slides.rst

 .. note::

-    I've so far only found one package that actually ran on Python 3 without modifications, and it was very simple.
-    And even then, the tests broke and I had to fix them.

-    So yes, every package is likely to break.
+    Not all code breaks, but yes, every non-trivial package is likely to break.
     But that does not mean it's hard to fix, and I'll look at that later.

 -----